Asking for a Friend: How Do I Make New Friends?

 Frequent the same spots

 Instead of trying dozens of coffee shops all over town for your morning latte or taking a class from every spin instructor at your local studio, make an effort to stick to the same spots or schedule.
 “Repetition matters,” says Weatherly.
-“You will eventually strike up a conversation with someone once you see each other over and over.”
+“You will eventually strike up a conversation with someone once you see each other repeatedly.”
 Adding new weekly rituals — whether that’s signing up for a continuing education class, joining a new book club, or chatting up your childrens’ friend’s parents at drop-off — is a great way to increase your chances of running into the same people.
 Plus, it’s an easy icebreaker if you already have a common interest to talk about.

 When it doubt, flatter and ask good questions

 If conversation starters don’t come naturally to you, notice something you admire about the other person.
 Then tell them what it is.
 Maybe you love their Chelsea boots or their manicure.
 “Compliments work,” says Johnston.
 That’s actually how these two writers initially became friends.
 Weatherly was a huge fan of Johnston’s articles, so she reached out online and told her how much she loved her work.
-That simple outreach led to more and more conversations, and the two ended up writing their new book on friendship together.
+That simple outreach led to more and more conversations, and the two ended up writing their book on friendship together.
 The duo also launched a Facebook community called Sister, I am With You, which has over a million followers filled with women of all ages who are just as passionate about making new friends as Johnston and Weatherly are.

 “Compliments are huge, but you also have to get good at asking questions,” says Johnston.
 “Don’t worry about being a fascinating person.
 Learn to be curious and fascinated by the other person.”
-Start simply and respectfully (no prying questions or comments regarding personal topics or cultural differences you might not be fully informed on): Ask what their interests are, where they’ve traveled, or what they’re passionate about.
+Start simply and respectfully (no prying questions or comments regarding personal topics or cultural differences you might not be fully informed on): Ask what their hobbies are, where they’ve traveled, or what they’re passionate about.
 “Be curious,” says Johnston.

 Don’t forget to get out of your own head